-Moreover, Community Tennis will be using the newly opened USTA National Campus to help develop the next generation of tennis providers.
-With this in mind, USTA University will offer curricula in tennis, management, hospitality and sport science to help prepare the next generation of tennis providers, including tennis professionals, coaches and administrators.
+Community Tennis uses USTA National Campus to help develop the next generation of tennis providers.
+With this in mind, USTA University offers curricula in tennis, management, hospitality and sport science to help prepare the next generation of tennis providers, including tennis professionals, coaches and administrators.

 The mission of USTA Player Development is to develop world-class American players through a clearly defined training structure and competitive pathway as well as through the implementation of a comprehensive coaching philosophy and structure.

-Professional Tennis manages all aspects of the USTA’s involvement in the professional sport.
-The USTA owns and operates the US Open – the world’s highest-attended annual sporting event – and launched the Emirates Airline US Open Series, linking seven summer tournaments to the US Open.
+Professional Tennis manages all aspects of the USTA’s involvement in the professional sport, including opening and operating the world’s highest-attended annual sporting event: the US Open.

 In addition, the USTA owns approximately 90 USTA Pro Circuit events nationwide and manages and selects the U.S. teams for Davis Cup, Fed Cup, the Olympics and the Paralympic Games.
 The USTA also oversees all operations of the USTA Billie Jean King National Tennis Center, the home of the US Open.